Brown Lentil and Mushroom Rice

-When your rice is almost done cooking, melt some ghee (or any other healthy cooking fat of your choice) in a saute pan set over medium-high heat.
+When your rice is almost done cooking, heat some avocado oil (or any other healthy cooking fat of your choice) in a saute pan set over medium-high heat.
 Add the onions, mushrooms, salt and pepper and cook, stirring from time, until the vegetables are soft and golden brown, about 8 to 10 minutes.

 Now deglaze the pan with about a quarter of a cup of white wine, or water if you prefer to keep this booze free or don’t have any wine on hand.